 We support and undertake initiatives to support the sharing of information and best practices, in particular:

 • We are researching the creation of a collaborative platform to facilitate purchase agreements.
-Within the boundaries of competition law, we will consider methodologies to reach jointly sufficient volumes which make continuous production possible.
+Within the boundaries of competition law, we will consider methodologies to reach jointly sufficient volumes that make continuous production possible.

 • Individual airlines support research projects or investigate voluntary SAF off-take possibilities.

-• Through European Sustainable Aviation Fuel Users Group (SAFUG), members try to support and stimulate the global SAFs deployment and ASTM developments to make approval less complex, timely and costly.
+• Through the European Sustainable Aviation Fuel Users Group (SAFUG), members try to support and stimulate the global SAFs deployment and ASTM developments to make approval less complex, timely and costly.

 • We support the set-up of a European SAF Alliance to share information and collectively discuss the right policies and necessary funding to support the scale-up of SAF in Europe.